Deadline: Dec. 15

 A narrative of up to 500 words should explain how the nominee has demonstrated and encouraged a multicultural approach with student media staff, media production and/or community.
 Retired journalism teachers and advisers, along with those currently teaching or advising may be nominated and JEA members may nominate themselves or their own programs.
 Organizations supportive of scholastic journalism also may be nominated.
 The nomination must be from a JEA member.
 Three letters of support from other individuals who know the nominee or group are required.

-To nominate an individual for the Diversity Award, please fill out this form and submit to JEA Headquarters by Dec.
+To nominate an individual for the Diversity Award, please fill out this form by Dec.
 15.

 Elizabeth Cyr, Stockbridge (Mich.)
 High School

 Erin Castellano, CJE, and The Globe staff, Clayton (Mo.)
 High School